 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.

-Admission to the Appalachian Nursing program is highly competitive and has strict requirements.
-Accepted students will begin the nursing program in the first summer session which begins each May.
-A complete list of requirements is detailed here.
+Admission to the Nursing program is highly competitive and has strict requirements.
+Accepted students will begin the nursing program in the first summer session, which begins each May.
+Visit the Department of Nursing website for a complete list of requirements.

 - Students benefit from a comprehensive nursing skills lab and simulation where learning experiences strengthen their skill in working with patients.

 - The Nursing program actively seeks to advance students’ cultural, intellectual, educational and personal development in order to prepare them for professional practice as Registered Nurses.

 - Faculty members are committed to student success, excellence in teaching, scholarship and service.